 - Professor Neena Mitter at the Centre for Horticultural Science at the University of Queensland; and

-- Dr Sue Keay who has just taken up the position as the inaugural Chief Executive Office at the newly established Advance Queensland Artificial Intelligence Hub.
+- Dr Sue Keay – the inaugural Chief Executive Officer at the Advance Queensland Artificial Intelligence Hub.

-Women are doing great things in science across many fields.
-Other high-profile women in science and innovation include:
+Women are also doing great things in science across many fields, with other high-profile women including:

 - Dr Catherine Ball who is behind the internationally renowned World of Drones and Robotics Congress

-- Dr Abigail Allwood who is working on NASA’s currrentmission to Mars
+- Dr Abigail Allwood who is one of the principal investigators on NASA’s currrentmission to Mars

-- Dr Sarah Pearson in her role as Deputy Director-General Innovation at the Department of Tourism, Innovation and Sport.
+- Dr Sarah Pearson in her role as Deputy Director-General of Innovation at the Department of Tourism, Innovation and Sport.

-On top of that, the state’s three top ministers responsible for science, innovation and STEM education are all women: Innovation Minister Kate Jones, Science Minister Leeanne Enoch and Education Minister Grace Grace.
+On top of that, the state’s 3 top ministers responsible for science, innovation and STEM education are all women: Science Minister Meghan Scanlon, Digital Economy Minister Leeanne Enoch and Education Minister Grace Grace.